Jeremy hopes the Force is with him as he pursues a forensics career in the swamps of Louisiana.

 Before saying anything else–I loved Episode 8, even the dumb little porgs, and highly recommend it to both series veterans and casual fans.
 However, one aspect of the film greatly puzzles me— Luke's unusual death in the climax.
 To see why it struck the wrong cord, let's examine five disturbing qualities of Master Skywalker's fate!
+Here they are:

 1. It's Predictable